Tristan Gommendy

-Tristan Gommendy (born 4 January 1979) is a French professional racing driver who currently competes in the European Le Mans Series with Duqueine Engineering.
+Tristan Emmanuel Benoît Gommendy (born 4 January 1979) is a French professional racing driver who last competed in the European Le Mans Series with Duqueine Team.

 Racing career

 Early career

 Born in Le Chesnay, Yvelines, Gommendy began his professional career in French Formula Three in 2000.
 He won the prestigious Macau Grand Prix in 2002 and also won the French F3 Championship that year.
 In 2003 he drove in Eurocup Formula Renault V6 and finished third.
 He moved to its successor the World Series by Nissan in 2004 and finished 5th and another season in 2005 he finished fourth.